HBS-Urosystem/urosystem.kit2/cms/blocks/company/partners_us.en.md

           style="max-height:6ch;display:block;margin:0 auto;" /></a>

-          Packed together with iAluRil®, the intravesical drug solution from IBSA (Switzerland), the UroDapter® is available under the name iAluadapter®, in more than 30 countries.
+          <center>Packed together with iAluRil®, the intravesical drug solution from IBSA (Switzerland), the UroDapter® is available under the name iAluadapter®, in more than 30 countries.</center>
         anchor: ibsa
       - type: article
         subhead: ""